shaileesha/Assign-1-1B/README.md

 90528
 shresthashail201@students.itu.edu
-Adding a new line for section2 2. this change for section 3 this is a local change. this change is for fetch.
+Adding a new line for section2 2. this change for section 3 pull this is a local change. this change is for fetch.